tenzir/tenzir/web/docs/about-vast/why-vast.md

 ## VAST vs. SIEMs

-Traditional SIEMs support basic search and a fixed set of analytics operations.
+Traditional SIEMs support basic search and a fixed set of analytical operations.
-Most systems face scaling issues and are therefore limited for comprehensive analysis that includes high-volume telemetry.
-They also lack good support for threat hunting and raw exploratory data analysis.
-Consequently, advanced emerging use cases, such as data science and detection engineering, require additional data-centric workbenches.
+For moderate data volumes, the established SIEM use cases perform well.
+But when scaling up to high-volume telemetry data, traditional SIEMs fall behind and costs often run out of control.
+Traditional SIEMs also lack good support for threat hunting and raw exploratory data analysis.
+That's why more advanced use cases, such as feature extraction, model training, and detection engineering, require additional data-centric workbenches.

 VAST *complements* a [SIEM][siem] nicely with the following use cases: